 Trend metrics collect trend statistics (min/max/avg/percentiles) for a series of values.
 On stdout they are printed like this:

-k6 can send more granular result data to different outputs to integrate and visualize k6 metrics on other platforms.
+If the aggregated end-of-test summary is insufficient, k6 can send more granular result data to different external outputs, to integrate and visualize k6 metrics on other platforms.

 |Amazon CloudWatch||k6 run --out statsd|